MrMadguy64/Engine/README.md

 2) VGA 320x200x70x8X, VSync supported, Flip, Copy and Swap suppoted

 Windows:
-1) 8bit only, VSync controls if WM_PAINT or direct rendering is performed, Copy and Swap are supported
+1) GDI 8bit only, VSync controls if WM_PAINT or direct rendering is performed, Copy and Swap are supported

 **OS support:**